suksit/suksit.com/content/posts/cissp-exam-tips.md

 > Remember people, process, technology.
 In that order.

 ### 9.
-> Don't use practice test score to gauge your readiness, instead use it to find your weak areas.
+> Don't use practice test score to gauge your readiness, use it to find your weak areas.